Total Pageviews

 So it is very common to have a property on some form of water here in our Province

-Water Sports on our Eastern Shore of Nova Scotia
+Water Sports here on our Eastern Shore of Nova Scotia includes many forms

-The Fall Season is when we get our majority of Cruise Ships ( 200+ in total for the year ) to view our colors
+The Fall Season is when we get our majority of Cruise Ships ( 200+ in total for the season ) to view our colors, natural beauty and living on the Atlantic Ocean that we all take for granted

 No comments: